-- To call a name from the Uconnect® Phonebook or downloaded Phonebook, follow the procedure in "Call by Saying a Name" section. - Automatic download and update, if supported, begins as soon as the Bluetooth® wireless phone connection is made to the Uconnect® Phone, for example, after you start the vehicle.
+- To call a name from the Uconnect® Phonebook or downloaded Phonebook, follow the procedure in "Call by Saying a Name" section. - Automatic download and update, if supported, begins as soon as the Bluetooth® wireless phone connection is made to the Uconnect® Phone, for example, after you start the vehicle. - A maximum of 1,000 entries per phone will be downloaded and updated every time a phone is connected to the Uconnect® Phone. - Depending on the maximum number of entries downloaded, there may be a short delay before the latest able, the previously downloaded phonebook is available for use.

-- A maximum of 2,000 entries per phone will be downloaded and updated every time a phone is connected to the Uconnect® Phone. - Depending on the maximum number of entries downloaded, there may be a short delay before the latest downloaded names can be used.
-Until then, if available, the previously downloaded phonebook is available for use. - Only the phonebook of the currently connected mobile phone is accessible. - Either the mobile phone's phonebook or the mobile phone's SIM card phonebook is downloaded. - This downloaded phonebook cannot be edited or deleted on the Uconnect® Phone.
+- Only the phonebook of the currently connected mobile phone is accessible. - Either the mobile phone's phonebook or the mobile phone's SIM card phonebook is downloaded. - This downloaded phonebook cannot be edited or deleted on the Uconnect® Phone.
 These can only be edited on the mobile phone.
 The changes are transferred and updated to Uconnect® Phone on the next phone connection.